paulmarrington/Unity-Documentation/CustomAssets/Askowl-CustomAssets.md

 ### ChangeOverTime

 It is always fun to factor out common manager custom assets into common code.
 Health, mana, stamina and similar look better if changes are not instantaneous.
-And some, like poison, have to happen over a period.
+Moreover, some, like poison, have to happen over a period.
 Create managers without code using the `ChangeOverTime` custom asset.

 ![Change custom asset over time](Health-SmallPotion.png)
 ![Change custom asset over time](Health-PoisonArrow.png)